 PROCEDURES FOR APPLYING RISK SCORES TO AUDITS AND DEPARTMENTAL RISK ASSESSMENTS

-Calculated risk scores should be included, where appropriate, in any risk assessment performed by departments of the IT Division.
+Calculated risk scores should be included, where appropriate, in any risk assessment performed by departments of the Division of IT.

 Calculated risk scores should be included in response to any audit finding, recommendation, observation, or area of improvement.
 When appropriate, this risk score shall guide the management response.

 Calculated risk scores should be maintained in each IT department’s risk register, which should be updated regularly.